JamesSkemp/words/content/post/creating-a-microsoft-management-console-for-our-local-windows-based-apache-server.md

 +++
-title = "Creating a Microsoft Management Console for our local Windows-based, Apache server" summary = "In a previous tutorials, we discussed how to access the Services control panel from Windows.
+title = "Creating a Microsoft Management Console for our local Windows-based, Apache server" description = "In a previous tutorials, we discussed how to access the Services control panel from Windows.
 In this tutorial, we'll be setting up a custom console that will provide us an easy way to access both our Services control panel, an Event Viewer, as well as other management tools." draft = false comments = true date = "2006-06-03T07:23:00-05:00"